Contact Us

 Donations - Collection Items

-To holistically represent both the military experience and history of the Royal Australian Armoured Corps, the Australian Army Tank Museum is reliant on the donations of military objects and personal memorabilia to convey what its means to be a part of this corps proud traditions.
+To holistically represent both the military experience and history of the Royal Australian Armoured Corps and the Royal Australian Artillery Corps, the Army Museum Puckapunyal is reliant on the donations of military objects and personal memorabilia to convey what it means to be a part of these corps and their proud traditions.

-However, occasionally the Museum must decline a donation, due to acquisition policies or the limitations of storage space and staffing.
+However, occasionally the Museum must decline a donation, due to collection policies or the limitations of storage space and staffing.

-Note: The Australian Army Tank Museum is not accepting loans at this point in time.
+Note: The Army Museum Puckapunyal is not accepting loans at this point in time.

 *Legal ownership means having ownership of the physical item.
 Copyright is a separate issue altogether.